 Timber offers practical benefits and fire performance

-Prefabricated wood goes up like Lego, minimizing the construction time-on-site, exposure to weather and errors.
-It allows to the developer to plan right away so we know the dimensions and everything—it significantly reduces waste and noise pollution on site.
+Prefabricated wood goes up like Lego, minimizing the construction time on-site, exposure to weather, and errors.
+It allows the developer to plan right away so we know the dimensions and everything—it significantly reduces waste and noise pollution on site.

 The exterior panels for the project will also be prefabricated off-site, complete with windows and insulation installed, and essentially clipped onto the outside of the building.
 Even the balconies are prefabricated cubes easily bolted to the structure.